jessicarush/react-notes/effects.md

 - Each Effect in your code should represent a separate and independent synchronization process.
 - Code that runs because a component was displayed should be in Effects, the rest should be in event handlers.
 - You can’t “choose” your dependencies.
 Your dependencies are determined by every *reactive* value you read in the Effect.
 - Props, state, and all variables declared in the component body are *reactive*.
-If one of these in used in the Effect, it must be a dependency.
+- Logic inside event handlers is not reactive.
+It will not run again unless the user performs the same interaction (e.g. a click) again.
+Event handlers can read reactive values without “reacting” to their changes.
+- Logic inside Effects is reactive.
+If your Effect reads a reactive value, you have to specify it as a dependency.
+Then, if a re-render causes that value to change, React will re-run your Effect’s logic with the new value.
 - If a `const` is defined outside the component body, it is not a dependency, because it will never change on a re-render.
 - A variable defined inside the Effect isn't a dependency.
 They aren’t calculated during rendering, so they’re not reactive.
 - A mutable value like `ref.current` can’t be a dependency, because it is not reactive (doesn’t trigger a re-render).
 - A mutable value like `location.pathname` can’t be a dependency, because it is not reactive.
 Instead, you should read and subscribe to an external mutable value with `useSyncExternalStore`.
 - React will skip the Effect if all of its dependencies have the same values as during the last render.
+- You can move non-reactive logic from Effects into Effect Events but only call Effect Events from inside Effects.
+- Try to avoid object and function dependencies.
+Move them outside the component or inside the Effect, or extract primitive values out of them.

 ## Reference